-- (1) Meet the additional specifications for manual and automatic sampling in ASTM D5842 (incorporated by reference in §1090.95). - (2) Each tested sample must meet the RVP standard that applies. - (3) You may use these samples for testing other fuel parameters, but only after RVP testing is complete.
+- (1) Meet the additional specifications for manual and automatic sampling in ASTM D5842 (incorporated by reference in §1090.95). - (2) If you measure RVP for multiple test samples to demonstrate compliance, do not calculate an average result.
+Rather, each tested sample must meet the RVP standard that applies. - (3) If you measure other fuel parameters for a given sample in addition to RVP testing, always measure RVP first.

-§1090.1341 Demonstrating homogeneity.
+§1090.1337 Demonstrating homogeneity.

-- (a) Use the procedures in this section as specified in §1090.1340 to determine whether a batch is homogeneous and suitable for parameter measurements under this subpart.
-If the batch is not homogeneous, increase mixing or take other appropriate steps and repeat the procedure. - (b) Draw a sample representing at least the upper, middle, and lower segments of the stored fuel, fuel additive, or regulated blendstock as specified in §1090.1340(b).
-Consider the stored fuel to be homogeneous without testing for cylindrical tanks if the liquid depth (from the tank outlet) is less than 40 percent of the tank diameter. - (c) For testing to meet the gasoline standards in subpart C of this part, demonstrate homogeneity using two of the procedures specified in paragraph (c)(1) through (4) of this section.
-For summer gasoline, the homogeneity demonstration must include RVP measurements. - (1) Measure API gravity from each sample using ASTM D287, ASTM D1298, or ASTM D4052 (incorporated by reference in §1090.95).
-Consider the batch to be homogeneous if API gravity varies by 0.6° or less for all tested samples. - (2) Measure sulfur from each sample as specified in §1090.1350.
-Consider the fuel batch to be homogeneous if sulfur content for all tested samples varies by 2 ppm or less. - (3) Measure RVP from each sample as specified in §1090.1350.
-Consider the fuel batch to be homogeneous if RVP for all tested samples varies by 0.3 psi or less. - (4) Measure benzene from each sample as specified in §1090.1350.
-Consider the fuel batch to be homogeneous if benzene content for all tested samples varies by 0.06 volume percent or less. - (d) For testing to meet the diesel fuel standards in subpart D of this part, demonstrate homogeneity using either of the procedures specified in paragraph (c)(1) or (2) of this section, except that the following threshold criteria apply for measuring sulfur:
+- (a) Use the procedures in this section as specified in §1090.1335 to determine whether a batch is homogeneous and suitable for parameter measurements under this subpart.
+If the batch is not homogeneous, increase mixing or take other appropriate steps and repeat the procedure. - (b) Draw a sample representing different tank segments of the stored fuel, fuel additive, or regulated blendstock as specified in §1090.1335(b).
+Consider the stored fuel to be homogeneous without testing for upright cylindrical tanks if the liquid depth (from the tank outlet) is less than 35 percent of the tank diameter. - (c) For testing to meet the gasoline standards in subpart C of this part, demonstrate homogeneity using two of the procedures specified in paragraph (c)(1) through (4) of this section.
+For summer gasoline, the homogeneity demonstration must include RVP measurements. - (1) Measure API gravity from each sample using ASTM D287, ASTM D1298, or ASTM D4052 (incorporated by reference in §1090.95). - (2) Measure sulfur from each sample as specified in this subpart. - (3) Measure RVP from each sample as specified in this subpart. - (4) Measure benzene from each sample as specified in this subpart. - (d) For testing to meet the diesel fuel standards in subpart D of this part, demonstrate homogeneity using either of the procedures specified in paragraph (c)(1) or (2) of this section. - (e) Consider the fuel batch to be homogeneous for a given parameter if the measured values for all tested samples vary by less than the published repeatability of the test method.
+If repeatability is a function of measured values, calculate repeatability using the average value of the measured parameter representing all tested samples.
+Calculate using the full precision specified for the test method, even if §1090.1350(c) describes a different precision.